Pre-training Language Models for Comparative Reasoning: Pre-training Framework

-As part of this process, we extract documents for each pair of entities $e_1$ and $e_2$.
-First, we find Wikipedia articles of $e_1$ and $e_2$ by the links provided in Wikidata.
-Next, we split the articles into 10-sentence segments.
-To ensure the information within the quintuple can be inferred from the documents, we link $(e_1, p, v_1)$ and $(e_2, p, v_2)$ to sentences in the articles of $e_1$ and $e_2$, respectively.
-We link the statements based on two assumptions: (1) Within an article pertaining to entity $e$, sentences are highly probable to discuss $e$ as their subject; (2) If a sentence in a Wikipedia article of $e$ mentions both $e$ and $v$ from a Wikipedia statement $(e, p, v)$ , then it is highly likely that the sentence describes the fact of $(e, p, v)$.
+To begin with, we extract descriptive documents $D_1$ and $D_2$ for each pair of entities $e_1$ and $e_2$ as contexts in our pre-training.
+First, we find Wikipedia articles of $e_1$ and $e_2$ by the links from Wikidata.
+To ensure the information within the quintuple can be inferred from the context, we filter the articles based on whether any sentence within the article can be linked to statements $(e_1, p, v_1)$ and $(e_2, p, v_2)$.
+We link the statements based on two heuristics: (1) Within an article pertaining to entity $e$, sentences are highly probable to discuss $e$ as their subject; (2) If a sentence in a Wikipedia article of $e$ mentions both $e$ and $v$ from a Wikidata statement $(e, p, v)$ , then the sentence is likely to describe the fact of $(e, p, v)$.
 Thus, we link the statements to sentences whenever $(e,v)$ or $(p,v)$ can be matched.
-To assess the linking quality, we randomly sampled 100 statement-sentence links and manually evaluate the the accuracy.
+To assess the linking quality, we randomly sampled 100 statement-sentence links and performed manual inspection.
 The linking accuracy exceeds 95\%, indicating the Wikidata statements are effectively linked to the sentences.
-Finally, We choose text segments from the articles of $e_1$ that can be linked to the $(e_1, p, v_1)$ as document $D_1$.
-Similarly, we obtain $D_2$ for $e_2$.
+Finally, due to length limit of LMs, we split the original article into 10-sentence segments, and use the segment that contains the linked sentence as the descriptive document $D_1$ for $e_1$ (or $D_2$ for $e_2$).

-To enable the model to make comparisons in a text-to-text manner, the comparison knowledge encapsulated within the quintuples is converted into natural language forms, namely, question-answer pairs and summaries.
-The conversion to question-answer pairs $(Q, A)$ are synthesized using predefined templates shown in Table \ref{tab:templates}.

-To generate synthetic comparative summaries $S$, we utilize a data-to-text model \cite{ribeiro-etal-2021-investigating} that has been fine-tuned with DART \cite{nan-etal-2021-dart} dataset.
+Next, we convert the comparison knowledge encapsulated within the quintuples into comparative texts, namely, QA pairs and summaries.
+To synthesize comparative QA pairs $(Q, A)$, we design a diverse set of templates shown in Table \ref{tab:templates}.
+To generate synthetic comparative summaries $S$, we utilize an off-the-shelf data-to-text model \cite{ribeiro-etal-2021-investigating} fine-tuned on DART \cite{nan-etal-2021-dart} dataset.
 This allows us to transform quintuples into concise declarative sentences.
+An example of a textualized quintuple is provided in Table \ref{tab:pretrain_data_example}.